wenkokke/talondoc/example/docs/index.md

     # ...
 ]
 ```
+For more information, see [the Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/markdown.html) and [the MyST documentation](https://myst-parser.readthedocs.io/en/latest/).
 :::

 ## Document individual commands

-TalonDoc can generate documentation for an individual command using
-Furthermore, in order to use the: syntax`talon:command` by entering any phrase which triggers the command.
+TalonDoc can generate documentation for an individual command using `talon:command` by entering any phrase which triggers the command.
 For instance, the following code:

 :::::::::{tabs}
 ::::::{code-tab} rst reStructuredText